vicYegon/React-Native-DaktariSasa/README.md

 #### Doctor Registration and Login
 Doctors can:-
-- Create an account
+- Create an account.
 - Log in to your respective account.
 - View their profile.

 #### Appointment Scheduling
 Patients can:-
-- View a list of available doctors
+- View a list of available doctors.
-- Select a Doctor
+- Select a Doctor.
 - Schedule an appointment with the selected doctor.

 #### Video Consultation